johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 and update those goals as they become clearer.

-That's a crucial point to keep in mind - the goal of a deliberation are often refined and changed as more is shared and learned about the topic.
+That's a crucial point to keep in mind - the goals of a deliberation are often refined and changed as more is shared and learned about the topic.

 As discussion progress, you may realize that there